A Complete Guide to Conducting a Roommate Background Check

 Last Updated

-This article reveals the must-know information for conducting comprehensive roommate screening.
-Read on to learn how to run background checks, the crucial facts to check, and how to use your insights to decide on the best roommate.
+This article covers how to run comprehensive roommate background checks, the key facts to look for, and how to use this information to choose the best housemate.

-A background check is only as good as the information you collect.
-To gain a thorough understanding of a prospective roommate, make sure to gather information on the following with the prospective roommate's permission:
+A background check’s effectiveness depends on the quality of the information you gather.
+To fully understand a prospective roommate, make sure to obtain the following details with their permission:

-• Basic information: Gather basic details about your potential roommate, including their full name, date of birth, and contact information.
+• Basic information: Gather basic details about your potential roommate, including their full name, date of birth, current address, and contact information.

 • Criminal history: Perform criminal background checks to see if a potential roommate has any criminal records or a history of violence that could jeopardize your safety and security.